 New tests and/or tests with images and be created by following the steps below:

 1. Click Test Explorer at the top of the Home Screen.

 2. Click the Create New Test button.

 Test Name – Enter a name for the test.
-This is the only required field.
+This is a required field.

 Test Description – Enter a brief description of the test

 State Standard – Enter a State Standard that aligns with the test.
 Kindergarten and 1st Grade State Standards for all states are available in ESGI.
 Entering a State Standard in the Test Details area will not display on any reports.

 Content Area – Select a content from the drop down list (Language Arts, Math, Spanish, Science, Social Studies/Humanities, The Arts, Technology or Generic).